-DIGITAL COMMUNICATION LTPC
+DIGITAL COMMUNICATION

-- To give an overview of the design of digital communication systems - To probe common digital modulation techniques - To give an exposure to information theory - To introduce the basic concepts of spread spectrum modulation schemes
+- To give an overview of the design of digital communication systems. - To introduce the basic concepts of digital modulation of baseband and passband signals. - To give an exposure to information theory, source coding and error control coding. - To discuss about the spread spectrum modulation schemes.